marcelpatrick/isaaclab-RL-tutorials/README.md

 **SKRL library**
   - Uses the PPO algorithm:
   - PPO: config file: C:\Users\[YOUR USER]\isaaclab\source\isaaclab_tasks\isaaclab_tasks\direct\cartpole\agents\skrl_ppo_cfg.yaml

-**Gymnasium** is a standardized API for reinforcement learning environments.
-It defines two core methods that every environment must implement: `reset()` to initialize an episode and `step(action)` to advance the simulation and return observations, rewards, and status.
-Because Isaac Lab environments follow this standard, they're compatible with any RL library that supports Gymnasium.
-Defines a standard "controller interface": every environment must have a reset() function (start a new simulation) and a step() function (take an action, see what happens)

-**Wrappers** are code layers that sit around an object to modify or adapt its interface without changing the original code.
-In this script, `SkrlVecEnvWrapper` translates Isaac Lab's environment interface into the format skrl expects.

 **Hydra** is a configuration management framework that loads settings from YAML files and allows command-line overrides (like --num_envs 4).
 It keeps hyperparameters and environment settings separate from code, making experiments reproducible and easy to modify.